Marine Alliance for Science and Technology for Scotland

 MASTS Annual Science Meetings

+The Forum organised both a Special Session on “Sea Lice Surveillance and Modelling” and Workshop on “Innovations in Sea Lice Monitoring”.
 The Workshop was organised by Dr Helena Reinhardy (SAMS-UHI) and Dr Thangavel Thevar (University of Aberdeen) and well-attended with about 40 participants.
-The Session was co-chaired by Dr Sandy Murray (Marine Directorate, Scottish Government) and Dr Helena Reinhardy (SAMS-UHI), with a total of 7 talks:
+The Session was co-chaired by Dr Sandy Murray (Marine Directorate, Scottish Government) and Dr Helena Reinhardy (SAMS-UHI), with a total of 7 talks.

 Forum Resources